mateusz800/InputStepper/README.md

 Swift package for creating numerical input stepper.

 **It supports long press gesture**
 Input stepper has option to handle long press.
 You can press the +/- button and hold it for few seconds.
 In that time the value will be changing with the adjustable speed and step.
+Long press gesture might not working on simulator.

 ## Instalation